Skip to content

 December 20, 1990, Louisville native Marine Corporal Greg Dawson turned himself in at Fort Knox a month late.
 Dawson, a UofL mathematics major, applied as a conscientious objector to Operation Desert Shield.

-December 20, 1995, Kentucky approved their 1st for profit methadone treatment facility but only after the operators threatened to sue Lt.
+December 20, 1995, Kentucky approved its 1st for-profit methadone treatment facility, but only after the operators threatened to sue Lt.
 Gov. Steve Henry.
-The Louisville clinic planned to serve 400 addicts.

-December 20, 1997, Kentucky State stopped Livingston College three times in the final seconds from inside the 3-yard line to win the inaugural Pioneer Bowl, 30-26 in Georgia.
-It was the 1st bowl victory in 49 years for Kentucky State, which improved to 4-3 in bowls all-time.
-The Thorobreds finished 7-3 after a 0-3 start.
+December 20, 1997, Kentucky State University (KSU) stopped Livingston College three times in the final seconds from inside the 3-yard line to win the inaugural Pioneer Bowl, 30-26 in Georgia.
+KSU enjoyed their 1st bowl victory in 49 years, improving to 4-3 in bowls all-time.
+The Thorobreds finished the season 7-3 after a 0-3 start.

 December 20, 2001, Louisville native Foster Brooks passed away.